Skip to main content

 Competent risk management requires exceptional interpersonal skills in addition to some basic technical skills, so hands-on practice with feedback from seasoned practitioners is needed to improve.

-2. Use the “avoid” option
+2. Don't avoid the “avoid” option

-There are multiple strategies to respond to identified negative risks including avoidance, transferral, acceptance, escalation, and mitigation.
-You’d assume that risk owners would select the best risk control response for each risk, but most of the risk registers I’ve ever reviewed usually reflect only two responses: accept and mitigate risk.
-It’s very common to see risk mitigation strategies in project management, but far less common to see risk avoidance being employed as a strategic option.
+There are multiple strategies to respond to identified negative risks.
+You’d assume that risk owners would select the best risk control response for each risk, but most of the risk registers I’ve ever reviewed usually reflect only two responses: accept and mitigate.

-As Mr. Miyagi said in the Karate Kid Part 2:
+As Mr. Miyagi said in the Karate Kid, Part 2:

-3. And don’t forget the “transfer” option, either.
+3. And don’t forget the “transfer” option, either

 One of the key benefits of risk transfer strategy is that it can completely eliminate specific risks which is an ideal outcome in those cases where risk severity is extreme.